sesmi123/document-similarity/README.md

 The Bag of Words (BoW) model is a simplifying representation used in natural language processing and information retrieval.
 In this model, a text is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.

 We call vectorization the general process of turning a collection of text documents into numerical feature vectors.
-This specific strategy (tokenization, counting and normalization) is called the Bag of Words or “Bag of n-grams” representation.
+This specific strategy (tokenization, counting and normalization) is called the Bag of Words or "Bag of n-grams" representation.
 Documents are described by word occurrences while completely ignoring the relative position information of the words in the document.